Published

 Here’s something that blew my mind when I first learned about it: rivers move.
 Over thousands of years, a river can shift its channel by hundreds of feet.
 The old channel dries up, but the gold stays put, sitting in ancient gravels perched above the current water level.

+For the weekend prospector, the practical takeaway is: don’t just look at the water.
+Look at the terrain above the current waterline.
 Active stream deposits are easier to access and replenish themselves every flood season.
 Bench deposits are harder to work but can be richer because nobody’s been there since the 1800s.

 Seasonal Timing: When to Find Gold in Rivers